survivejs/webpack-book/content/Configuring-react-js.md

 ```

 ## Converting JSX

 To use the JSX syntax you will need webpack to transform your JavaScript.
 This is the job of a loader.
+We'll use [Babel](https://babeljs.io/) as it's nice and has plenty of features.

-`npm install jsx-loader --save-dev`
+`npm install babel-loader --save-dev`

 Now we have to configure webpack to use this loader.